HyperekDerg/HyperekDerg/README.md

 ## Greetings, I'm a fire and storm-breathing code dragon! 🔥⛈️

-My name is Akub or as some people like to say Hyper, and I am an IT enthusiast who also happens to be a dragon.
+My name is Jakub or as some people like to say Hyper, and I am an IT enthusiast who also happens to be a dragon.
 I have the power to breathe both fire and storms, and I use those powers to create amazing things with code.
 ## 🔥⛈️ Elements of Choice

 My elements of choice are fire and storms.
 I can unleash a scorching blaze or a powerful thunderstorm at will, and I love to use those powers to solve complex coding challenges.